Malsulami31/Senior-Project-Mustdam-/README.md

 - **Model Limitations**: The forecasting models used in this project are based on certain assumptions and parameters which may not generalize well beyond the specific context of the collected data.

 For any critical applications, further validation and refinement of the models and methods should be performed.
 Use the findings from this project as a starting point for further exploration and development.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or suggestions, contact [cherifjebali0301@gmail.com](mailto:cherifjebali0301@gmail.com).

 # Senior-Project-Mustdam-
  Saudi Arabia's First Carbon Credit Market Mustdam contributes to the development of one of the first carbon credit markets and emission management in Saudi Arabia that helps organizations adhere to standards and reduce its emissions more effectively.
 It's a comprehensive solution for sustainable success.